Service Accounts

 Automated installation

-To bypass the desktop app and use only the CLI, or to automate the installation process, you can download the StrongDM CLI directly from the Admin UI.
+To bypass the desktop app and use only the CLI, or to automate the installation process, you can directly download just the StrongDM CLI from the Admin UI.
+The steps in this section can also be used to install the StrongDM CLI as a Windows service.
+This package works on Windows 2008R2 and later.

 To successfully perform the steps in this section, you must be: